davery22/conveyor/design-notes/01-the-first-segue.md

 # The First Segue

 I started this project as a fun personal challenge to see if I could translate some Reactive Streams operators to an imperative equivalent using (virtual) threads.
-This would give me a deeper understanding of the semantics of the operators, and whether virtual threads really make reactive programming obsolete.
+This would give me a deeper intuition of the semantics of the operators, and whether virtual threads really make reactive programming obsolete.

 One of the first use cases I had in mind was one I had run into several times at work, and very reminiscent of Colin Breck's [Motivating Example](https://blog.colinbreck.com/akka-streams-a-motivating-example/) for Akka Streams.
 The